 Note: there are 2 simple tests that can be used to determine if a word or expression is a nominalisation:

 * the wheelbarrow test: if you can put it into a wheelbarrow, it is NOT a nominalisation.
-E.g. A drink is a noun, but it is not a nominalisation… as it is tangible, it can be put into a wheelbarrow and carried around.
-Quality control fails the wheelbarrow test and is a nominalisation.
+E.g. A house is a noun, and not a nominalisation… as it is tangible, it can be put into a wheelbarrow (albeit a big one – or lots of journeys) and carried around.
+“Communication” or “results” fails the wheelbarrow test and is a nominalisation.